Dog Tips

 Garlic is a staple in many cuisines and cultures.
 It’s one of our favorite ways to season foods, and it’s no surprise why.
 Garlic tastes delicious, and the aroma of garlic may be even better.
 There are also numerous health benefits for humans when eating garlic.

-So it may be a surprise to you that garlic is very dangerous for so many different creatures, including dogs, cats, horses, birds, reptiles, sheep, goats, and cattle.1 What makes this vegetable and its close relatives so toxic, and why can’t our canine friends digest it?
+So it may surprise you to learn that garlic is toxic to many animals, including dogs, cats, horses, birds, reptiles, sheep, goats, and cattle.1 What makes this vegetable and its close relatives so toxic, and why can’t our canine friends digest it?

 Today, Spot Pet Insurance is here to help.
 We’re diving into all the details around garlic so you can confidently approach your pet parenting responsibilities to help keep your dog healthy and safe.